Degrees of incomputability, realizability and constructive reverse mathematics: Key principles

 In the context of Weihrauch degrees, a clopen tree is exactly a binary tree $T$ such that $[T]$ is clopen, and a basic clopen tree is a tree of the form $\{\tau\in 2^{<\om}:\tau\succ\sigma\}$ for some binary string $\sigma$.
 It is clear that every basic clopen tree is a convex clopen tree.
 Then, define the multifunction ${\sf WKL}_{\rm clop}$ as ${\sf WKL}_{\rm conv}$ restricted to the convex clopen trees.

-As mentioned above, the intermediate value theorem ${\sf IVT}$ is known to be constructively equivalent to weak K\"onig's lemma for convex trees, which is also Weihrauch equivalent to the convex choice ${\sf XC}_X$ for $X=2^\om$, where ${\sf XC}_X$ states that, given (a code of) a closed subset $P$ of $X$, if $P$ is convex, then $P$ has an element, cf.~\cite{LRPa15,KiPa19}.
+\begin{remark} As mentioned above, the intermediate value theorem ${\sf IVT}$ is known to be constructively equivalent to weak K\"onig's lemma for convex trees, which is also Weihrauch equivalent to the convex choice ${\sf XC}_X$ for $X=2^\om$, where ${\sf XC}_X$ states that, given (a code of) a closed subset $P$ of $X$, if $P$ is convex, then $P$ has an element; see \cite{LRPa15,KiPa19}. \end{remark}

 Finally, as a multifunction, {\em weak K\"onig's lemma for aou-trees}, ${\sf WKL}_{\rm aou}\pcolon 2^{2^{<\om}}\tto 2^\om$, is defined as follows: